YashpalRathod14/Physical_Design/README.md

 # 2. How to talk to computers ?

-## i.
-Introduction to basic terminologies.
+##  Introduction to basic terminologies.

  **Pads:**  Pads are components on a chip that serve as interfaces between the internal circuitry and the external world.
 They provide a means to send signals into and out of the chip.
 Pads are typically located along the periphery of the chip and are used for various purposes such as power supply connections, input/output (I/O) connections, and testability features.
 They allow the chip to communicate with other devices or systems.